Orbit: Kepler's second law

 Equation (2) can be rearranged using integration by parts.

-We can multiply through by $r$ because it is not zero unless the orbiting object crashes.

-Then having the derivative be zero gives that the function is a constant.
+Both sides can now be multiplied through by $r$ because it is not zero unless the orbiting object crashes.
+Having the derivative be zero indicates that the function is a constant.

 which is actually the theoretical proof of Kepler's second law (A line joining a planet and the Sun sweeps out equal areas during equal intervals of time).
 The constant of integration, h, is the angular momentum per unit mass.

+Kepler's first law

-In order to get an equation for the orbit from equation (1), we need to eliminate time.
+In order to get an equation for the orbit from equation (1), the time variable needs to be eliminated.
 (See also Binet equation.)

 In polar coordinates, this would express the distance $r$ of the orbiting object from the center as a function of its angle $\theta$.
 However, it is easier to introduce the auxiliary variable $u = 1/r$ and to express $u$ as a function of $\theta$.
 Derivatives of $r$ with respect to time may be rewritten as derivatives of $u$ with respect to angle.